Eurosport Men's Star of the Year countdown: 10-6

 Numbers 5-1 will be revealed on Monday at 7pm as our Stars of the Year are crowned, and look out for some exclusive content as we profile the two winners.

-Come back at the following times (GMT) to see which stars feature in the countdown.
+Come back at the following time (GMT) to see which final star features in this part of the countdown.

 - 6th place - 7pm